Consider it an early gift: a list of Christmas girl names, many of them currently ranked outside the US Top 500.

 Whether they’re familiar or rare, every option brings the festive, with ties to all things magical and hall-bedecking.

-If you’re after something just a little bit different that captures the spirit of the season, start with this list of Christmas girl names!
+If you’re seeking inspiration for something that celebrates the season, start with this list of Christmas girl names!

 AMARYLLIS (unranked)